MACRO-REGIONAL STRATEGIES

 The official web site https://www.danube-region.eu

 The EUSAIR was adopted in 2014.
-It includes four EU Member States (Italy, Slovenia, Croatia and Greece) and five non-EU states (Bosnia and Herzegovina, Montenegro, Serbia, Albania and North Macedonia).
+It includes four EU Member States (Italy, Slovenia, Croatia and Greece) and six non-EU states (Bosnia and Herzegovina, Montenegro, Serbia, Albania, North Macedonia and San Marino).
 The EUSAIR is founded on four thematic priorities/pillars that are further divided into specific topics and actions.
 Coordinators of each pillar are two states (one EU Member State and one non-EU state).
 The EUSAIR covers the following pillars:

 A. Blue Growth